Cree Lambeck, B.Ed., M.A., R.P.

 Cree has had the honour of teaching and travelling in diverse communities, serving individuals from varied backgrounds and histories.
 Cree's academic background and professional experience in the domains of education and counselling have provided her with a unique frame she uses to understand and respect her clients' individual social, emotional and learning styles and needs.

 Cree Lambeck, B.Ed., M.A.

-My role as a Mental Health Counsellor at McMaster University's Student Wellness Centre involved providing
+Cree's role as a Mental Health Counsellor at McMaster University's Student Wellness Centre involved providing

 co-facilitating weekly tutorial sessions in the Professional Competencies program in the Faculty of Medicine at

-In response to a reported lack of resources in the areas of women's and perinatal mental health services, I established Cherry Tree Counselling & Psychotherapy Services in 2017.
+In response to a reported lack of resources in the areas of women's and perinatal mental health services, Cree established Cherry Tree Counselling & Psychotherapy Services in 2017.
 Cherry trees represent mortality, mindfulness and living in the present, holding a rich and special meaning in Japanese culture.
 So stunning, yet so brief in their glory, the natural beauty of the blossoms serves as a visual reminder that our lives too are precious, transient and impermanent.
 As we go forward, we can learn to engage with the space we are in, to find joy, passion and renewal in the small gifts tucked inside each day.

-I look forward to connecting with new clients, working with current clients and colleagues on shared professional passions and building positive therapeutic relationships and communities.
+Cree loves connecting with new clients, working with current clients and colleagues on shared professional passions and building positive therapeutic relationships and communities.